 I’m just going to keep this post short and sweet (like myself) since I actually don’t know what to write.
 It’s a healthy vanilla sauce.
 That is easy to make.
 And delicious.
 There really is nothing more to say.

-I love making my spelt pancakes and pouring this vanilla sauce all over–it’s heavenly.
+I love making my Easy Whole-Grain Spelt Pancakes and pouring this vanilla sauce all over–it’s heavenly.
 I almost feel guilty for eating it for breakfast, but both of these recipes are based on whole foods, refined sugar-free and oil-free.
 You need to try this combination for your next meal!
 Pairing them also makes for a nice Instragram-worthy stack of pancakes, which is only a bonus in my opinion…

 I’d love to hear from you!

-If you decide to make my vanilla sauce or spelt pancakes (or both!), let me know your thoughts about them by leaving a comment below or taking a picture of your breakfast or dessert and tagging me on Instagram at @spirendeveganer.
+If you decide to make my vanilla sauce or Easy Whole-Grain Spelt Pancakes (or both!), let me know your thoughts about them by leaving a comment below or taking a picture of your breakfast or dessert and tagging me on Instagram at @spirendeveganer.
 I’d love to hear your thoughts and see your creations!

 I’ll see you next week!